In 2009 I invited the great bassist, composer and arranger Chuck Israels for a series of concerts and masterclasses in Israel.

-Relaxin’ At Camarillo
+Relaxin’ at Camarillo

 One of the tunes we had played that evening was Relaxin’ At Camarillo by Charlie Parker.
 I really love this tune and remember listening to a great Tommy Flanagan album Overseas with Elvin Jones and Wilbur Ware.
 Relaxin’ is on that record and it is a Flanagan masterpiece.
 He has had recorded it several times and I think some piano players inspired by his version too (Cyrus Chestnut comes to my mind).

-The whole composition sounds really beautiful and fresh.
+The whole composition sounds really beautiful fresh and swinging.
 Chuck is a true master of orchestral writing and a great leader.
 The use of individual instruments, the variety of sounds, subtle dynamics has an amazing effect on the whole.
 It is just another great example of Chuck’s writing.
 The band sounds amazing.

 Visit Chuck Israels Jazz Orchestra at https://chuckisraelsjazz.com